Salesforce Apex Tutorial for Beginners

 Here are the important features of Salesforce Apex:

-• You can perform DML operations like INSERT, UPDATE, UPSERT, DELETE on sObject records using apex.
+- You can perform DML operations like INSERT, UPDATE, UPSERT, and DELETE on sObject records using Apex.

-• Allows you to create a unit test and execute them to verify the code coverage and efficiency of the code in apex.
+- Allows you to create a unit test and execute it to verify the code coverage and efficiency of the code in Apex.

-• Apex executes in a multi-tenant environment, and Salesforce has defined some governor limits that prevent a user from controlling the shared resources.
-Any code that crosses the salesforce governor limit fails, an error shows up.
+- Apex executes in a multi-tenant environment, and Salesforce has defined governor limits that prevent a user from monopolizing the shared resources.
+Any code that crosses a Salesforce governor limit fails, and an error shows up.

-• Salesforce object can be used as a datatype in apex.
-For example –
+- A Salesforce object can be used as a data type in Apex.
+For example:

 Account acc = new Account();